 Membership is free.
 To apply, you’ll fill out an online application.

-Those who self-identify as BIPOC women, gender nonconforming/non-binary, and/or trans individuals.
+The Brown Girls Doc Mafia is open to those who self-identify as BIPOC (Black, Indigenous, and People of Color) women, gender nonconforming/non-binary, and/or trans individuals.
 You also need to self-identify as “a professional documentary filmmaker or an industry stakeholder, or be seeking a career in the documentary field.”

 Free.